 Of the ~800,000 women who give birth each year in the UK an estimated 350,000 are eligible for midwifery unit care and the number of midwifery units is increasing.
 Because care in midwifery units is becoming increasingly important, more evidence is needed to improve care and ensure safety for women and their babies.

 Using national data on perinatal deaths and two studies involving primary data collection through a novel midwifery research and reporting system, this research programme aims to provide evidence and a research infrastructure to strengthen the development of safe, high quality midwifery-led intrapartum care and improve outcomes for mothers and babies.

-To describe labour and delivery complications, mode of birth and causes of death in intrapartum stillbirths and early neonatal deaths occurring in births planned in midwifery units and at home, and compare with a sample of similar perinatal deaths occurring in births planned in obstetric units in the same NHS trusts/health boards.
+- To describe labour and delivery complications, mode of birth and causes of death in intrapartum stillbirths and early neonatal deaths occurring in births planned in midwifery units and at home, and compare with a sample of similar perinatal deaths occurring in births planned in obstetric units in the same NHS trusts/health boards.

-To develop and establish a new national midwifery reporting and research system (UKMidSS)
+- To develop and establish a new national midwifery reporting and research system (UKMidSS)

-To use UKMidSS to estimate the current prevalence of obesity in women planning birth in alongside midwifery units (AMUs) and describe their maternal and clinical characteristics, management, labour complications and outcomes compared with women of normal weight
+- To use UKMidSS to estimate the current prevalence of obesity in women planning birth in alongside midwifery units (AMUs) and describe their maternal and clinical characteristics, management, labour complications and outcomes compared with women of normal weight

-To use UKMidSS to determine the incidence of and risk factors for neonatal unit admission in births occurring in AMUs
+- To use UKMidSS to determine the incidence of and risk factors for neonatal unit admission in births occurring in AMUs

-To use UKMidSS to describe labour care in mothers of babies admitted to neonatal care following birth in an AMU, with particular reference to national clinical guidelines
+- To use UKMidSS to describe labour care in mothers of babies admitted to neonatal care following birth in an AMU, with particular reference to national clinical guidelines

-To develop a funding system and structure to ensure further development and sustainability of UKMidSS to include other midwifery-led settings for birth
+- To develop a funding system and structure to ensure further development and sustainability of UKMidSS to include other midwifery-led settings for birth

 National Institute for Health Research Post Doctoral Fellowship (PDF-2014-07-006)